HYPERKINETIC MOVEMENT DISORDERS

 PD (Chap.
 427) is characterized by a resting tremor, essential tremor (ET) by a tremor that typically occurs while trying to sustain a posture coupled with an action tremor, and cerebellar dysfunction by a kinetic tremor and is usually associated with hypotonia and past pointing.
 Normal individuals can have a physiologic tremor that typically manifests as a mild, high-frequency (10–12 Hz), postural or action tremor typically affecting the upper extremities.
 This tremor is usually of no clinical consequence and often is only appreciated with an accelerometer or under stress.
 An enhanced physiologic tremor (EPT) can be seen in up to 10% of the population, and tends to occur in association with anxiety, fatigue, a metabolic disturbance (e.g., hyperthyroidism, electrolyte abnormalities), drugs (e.g., valproate, lithium), or toxins (e.g., caffeine, smoking, alcohol).
 Treatment is initially directed at control of any underlying disorder and, if necessary, can often be improved with a beta blocker.

-ET is the most common movement disorder, affecting ~5% ...
+ET is the most common movement disorder, affecting ~5% of the ...